 Higher plants are especially gifted with the capacity to produce a large number of the so-called secondary metabolites which are organic chemicals of high structural diversity, or, indicating the ecophysiological role of the plants.
 These secondary metabolites offer various biological and pharmaceutical properties.
 Over the past few decades, much effort has been put into the biotechnological production of secondary metabolites using plant cell or tissue cultures for medicinal or pharmaceutical applications (Vasil and Thrope, 1994).
 Plant tissue culture is regarded as a new technique used for plant propagation, plant breeding, and regeneration of transgenic plants.
-In other words, plant tissue culture is now immediately related to commercial applications basic research into cell biology, genetics, of biochemistry, and pharmaceutical sciences (Hall, 1999).
+In other words, plant tissue culture is now immediately related to commercial applications basic research into cell biology, genetics, biochemistry, and pharmaceutical sciences (Hall, 1999).

 Callus formation is the first event in plant tissue culture.
 The term callus in the early days of plant biology referred to the massive growth of cells and accumulation of callus was associated with wounding.
 Today, the same term is used in a broader sense to mean a mass of unorganized parenchyma derived from an explant of mature plant tissue on a gel medium enriched with agar, macronutrients, micronutrients, vitamins, and phytohormones (Ikeuchi et al., 2013).
+Callus can be produced from a single differentiated cell and is often considered to be representative enough for standard scientific analysis.
+It has been well documented that calli may be exploited as the source of plant secondary metabolites (Rao and Ravishankar, 2002).

-Callus can be fer Lallemantia iberica (M. Bieb.)
+Lallemantia iberica (M. Bieb.)
 Fisch. & C. A. Mey (Lamiaceae) is an annual herb growing to an average height of around 40 cm.
 It originated from the Caucasian region and expanded to west Asia (Syria, Iran, and Iraq).
-However, it also grows currently in metabolites (Rao and Ravishankar, 2002).

-Iran, and Iraq).
 However, it also grows currently in central and southern Europe.
 The genus Lallemantia has 5 different species distributed in different regions of Iran.
-Lallemantia iberica, also recognized in the literature by such other scientific names as Lallemantia sulphuraea and Dracocephalum ibericum (Bieb ), is locally known as Balango Shahri in Iran.
+Lallemantia iberica, also recognized in the literature by such other scientific names as Lallemantia sulphuraea and Dracocephalum ibericum (Bieb), is locally known as Balango Shahri in Iran.
 The seeds and leaves of the plant have had wide applications in folk medicine.
 The leaves are used as a potherb in Iran.
 People also use its leaves, oil, and seeds as a stimulant, diuretic, expectorant, general tonic, and aphrodisiac in traditional Iranian medicine.